We meet on Sunday mornings from 10am, every week except for the first Sunday of the month, at Love's Farm House - the community centre on Love's Farm.

 We try and make our welcome warm and relaxed.
 We want whoever comes to feel as though this is somewhere they could belong.

-Community is really important to us, both the one that gathers on a Sunday morning and the wider Love’s Farm community that we’re part of.
+Community is really important to us, both the one that gathers on a Sunday morning and the wider Love’s Farm and Wintringham community that we’re part of.
 Encounter also matters because we believe that faith is not the absence of doubt but something much more dynamic, involving relationship and journey.
 So faith is not something we either have or don’t have; it’s a journey that we’re on and a relationship we’re a part of.